Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 Consider the Babylonian creation myth, the Enuma Elish—one of the oldest known literary works.
 Its central drama is order set against chaos, embodied in Marduk’s conflict with Tiamat.
 When Marduk overcomes her and forms the world from her remains, the point is not simply that “stuff” is produced, but that a workable structure is imposed upon what was unruly.
 Even humanity’s purpose is framed accordingly: humans exist to serve the gods and sustain the ordered life of society.
 In other words, the narrative is concerned with what the world is for.

 A similar logic appears in ancient Egypt.
 The cosmos is imagined as a delicately balanced system in which each deity presides over some domain of natural or social life, and human ritual is not superstition so much as maintenance.
-Ceremonies, offerings, festivals, and the pharaoh’s role as the gods’ earthly representative all serve one goal: keeping the world stable, coherent, and fruitful.
+Ceremonies, offerings, festivals, and the pharaoh’s role as the gods’ earthly representative all serve to keep the world stable and fruitful.
 Creation, on this view, is inseparable from order that can be preserved.

 Set that beside the default modern instinct.
 We tend to define what is real by what is materially present: atoms, molecules, mechanisms, measurable properties.
 Creation, in that imagination, looks like the assembly of physical components, as though the deepest question is always “what is it made of?”
 But the older world often used a different yardstick: to exist fully was to have a recognised place within an ordered whole.
 Without a function, something could be present and yet, in the most important sense, not really “there.”

 You can see the difference in ordinary language.
-We speak quite naturally of creating things that are not material at all: a curriculum, a legal framework, a panic, a tradition, a masterpiece.
-A curriculum may later be printed, but its “creation” is primarily an act of organising, integrating, and directing meaning towards an end.
-If a thing’s ontology is functional, then to create it is to confer its function, not merely to provide its raw materials.
+We speak quite naturally of creating things that are not material at all, i.e. a curriculum, a legal framework, a panic, a tradition, a masterpiece.
+A curriculum may later be printed, but its “creation” is primarily an act of organising, integrating, and directing ideas.
+If a thing’s ontology is functional, then to create it is to confer its function.

 Even something as basic as water illustrates the point.
 Today, we reduce it to H₂O—a sterile chemical formula.
 For ancient people, water was more readily known through what it did: it cleansed, sustained life, renewed the land, and marked boundaries between the habitable and the threatening.
 It “existed” in the richest sense because of its life-giving agency within the world.

 Or think of an orchestra.
 You can manufacture every instrument and place them in a room, and something physical is certainly present.
-But an orchestra, as an orchestra, only comes into being when those instruments are ordered towards performance: music written, parts assigned, a conductor coordinating, an audience receiving what is played.
-Along the way you can identify several milestones of “existence”, but a functional worldview gives special weight to the moment when scattered potential becomes an integrated, working reality.
+But an orchestra, as an orchestra, only comes alive when those instruments are ordered towards performance: music written, parts assigned, a conductor coordinating, an audience receiving what is played.
+Along the way, you can point to several stages of “existence,” but a functional worldview places special weight on the moment when scattered potential becomes a unified performance.

 This is why so many ancient cosmologies begin with a depiction of primordial disorder: an unformed, undifferentiated expanse that is, in practical terms, unusable.
 Egyptian traditions speak of Nun, the primeval waters, from which the first stable ground emerges.
 Sumerian accounts imagine earth and sky fused in a murky unity before any structure, resources, or settled life can appear.
 Greek mythology’s Chaos also describes the same “formless void” from which deities and order gradually emerged.

-Across these cultures, there’s a shared narrative: creation involves moving from disorder to an organised system, often through the intervention of divine or supernatural forces.
+Across these cultures, creation involves moving from disorder to an organised system, often through the intervention of divine or supernatural forces.
 Crucially, Egyptian texts designate these primeval waters as “non-existent”—revealing their functional ontology too.
 The waters were physically present but lacked purpose, and therefore lacked true existence.

 The upshot is that, in many ancient Near Eastern accounts, creation is not primarily “stuff appearing from nothing.”
 The raw material is often already there, but it is unbounded, uninhabitable, and incoherent.
 True creation is the imposition of order and purpose, the transformation of the inchoate into the intelligible.